elbatista/paxos/java/Readme.md

 # Paxos protocol implementation

-The project was written in java.
+The project was implemented in java.

 It needs at least java 8 to run.

+For the optional optimizations, I implemented the one where the acceptors send 2B messages directly to learners.

 <br>